 (putting up 15 notes alone in a 1v3)

-Our team values giving back to our community, so we participate in various outreach events throughout the year.
-This includes volunteering at/hosting OCCRA FTC competitions for middle schoolers, fundraising at Relay for Life and Walk For Wishes, holding a bone marrow drive, and mentoring FTC and FLL teams.
-We also hosted a Rookie Workshop at IA for new robotics teams, and we co-host an annual Bloomfield All Girls Competition, to promote inclusive participation, especially on pit crew and drive team.
+Our team values giving back to the community, so we participate in various outreach events throughout the year.
+This includes volunteering at and hosting OCCRA FTC competitions for middle schoolers, fundraising at Relay for Life and Walk For Wishes, holding a bone marrow drive, and mentoring FTC and FLL teams.
+We also hosted a Rookie Workshop at IA for new robotics teams, and we co-host the annual Bloomfield All Girls' Competition, to promote inclusive participation, especially on pit crew and drive team.

-Hosting an OCCRA FTC competition at IA 2022
+Hosting an OCCRA FTC competition at the International Academy 2022

-Our machine shop is located at 31 Oakland Ave in Pontiac.
-Parking can be found behind the shop.
+Our machine shop is located at 31 Oakland Ave, Pontiac, MI 48342.
+There is ample parking behind the shop.
 Knock on the window or message a teammate for entry.

 2-3 weekdays (5:30-8:30pm)